-There are similar issues concerning drama production.
-Drama is comparatively expensive (yet inexpensive compared to equivalent foreign drama), always risky, takes time to settle, yet has the highest potential for audience cut through.
-We are struggling to support both range - for children, different ethnic groups, emerging talent - and production scale, as well as providing the consistent support crucial for multi-year mainstream series.
-Too-early cancellation of well-made series is now an unfortunate reality.
+Drama is comparatively expensive (yet production is inexpensive compared to equivalent foreign drama).
+It is always risky, and takes time to build its audience, yet has the highest potential for audience cut through.
+We are struggling to support a range of drama for diverse audiences, including children and different ethnic groups; to support emerging talent; and to maintain production scale.
+Providing consistent support is crucial for multi-year mainstream series; and there is also an untapped opportunity for NZ cultural storytellers to make stories of scale for an international audience.